andmax/gpufilter/README.md

 ```

 replacing N for the desired algorithm (3-6) and R for the desired
 filter order (1-5).
-There are also two extra algorithms that can
+There are also three extra algorithms that can be
-be called by:
+called by:

 ```
 src/alg5f4
 src/alg5varc
+src/sat
 ```

 where the first is the algorithm 5 fusioned with 4,